invest41/Articles/cl3f10zzd010kmynvh4x1co8b.md

 Neuroscience is a [multidisciplinary](https://books.google.com.ng/books?id=xfSVcBL7CSMC&q=neuroscience+multidisciplinary&pg=PA59&redir_esc=y#v=snippet&q=neuroscience%20multidisciplinary%20subject&f=false) field that combines physiology, anatomy, molecular biology, developmental biology, cytology, physics, computer science, chemistry and mathematical modeling to understand the fundamental and emergent properties of neurons, glia and neural circuits[.](https://en.wikipedia.org/wiki/Neuroscience)

 It is an ever evolving field.
 The more researchers get to discover, the more their [conviction on the complexity of the human neurological system](https://www.jneurosci.org/content/40/1/101?msclkid=bc3a82a2cefb11ec9964d5767c3a7362#ref-4), leading to [varied opinions from experts](https://www.jneurosci.org/content/40/1/101?msclkid=bc3a82a2cefb11ec9964d5767c3a7362) on its vastness.
 Let's try to understand the uniqueness of the brain.
-For the sake of this write-up, 5 simple comparisons would made with computing devices:
+For the sake of this write-up, 5 simple comparisons would be made with computing devices:

 - The brain is made up of primary functional units, which are cells called neurons along with their supporting tissue, this can be compared to the circuits of a CPU and its supporting hardware.